SalomePlatform/adao/doc/en/ref_algorithm_MeasurementsOptimalPositioningTask.rst

 that can be reached, it can grow quickly to be quite large.

-It is possible to exclude a priori potential positions for optimal measurement points, using the analysis variant "*lcEIM*" for a constrained positioning search.
+It is possible to exclude a priori potential positions for optimal measurement points, using the analysis variant "*PositioningBylcEIM*" for a constrained positioning search.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst